hazelcast/hazelcast-reference-manual/src/IntegratedClustering/WebSessionReplication.md

     <param-value>false</param-value>
   </init-param>
   <!--
-    Should HttpOnly attribute be set on cookie ?
+    Should HttpOnly attribute be set on cookie?
 Default is false.
   -->
   <init-param>
     <param-name>cookie-http-only</param-name>